-Check out close-by keys or extend your journey beyond Sint Eustatius for a more comprehensive Caribbean experience.
+Explore nearby keys or extend your journey beyond Sint Eustatius for a more comprehensive Caribbean experience.

-The island is divided into a Dutch side (Sint Maarten) and a Gallic side (Saint Martin), each offering a distinct cultural flavor and atmosphere.
+This island is divided into a Dutch side (Sint Maarten) and a Gallic side (Saint Martin), each offering a distinct cultural flavor and atmosphere.

-Sint Eustatius is itself a natural retreat, with every its natural beauty close at hand.
+Sint Eustatius is in itself a natural retreat, with every its natural beauty close at hand.
 You do not need to travel far for a natural excursion.

 The Marine Park delivers excellent opportunities for diving and interaction with marine life.